 How old were you when you first started transferring objects from one hand to the other?
 What about the exact age in weeks that your partner first drank from a cup as a child?
 If you don’t know the answers to those questions, it’s probably because, once those moments have passed, they really don’t feel like that big of a deal.
-Before they happen, though, it can be easy for new parents to get caught up in wondering when certain developmental milestones will happen, partially out of fear of developmental delays, and sometimes partially out of a more vague fear about making sure a baby or toddler “keeps up” with his peers.
+Before they happen, though, it can be easy for new parents to get caught up in wondering when certain developmental milestones will happen, partially out of fear of developmental delays, and sometimes partially out of a more vague fear about making sure a baby or toddler “keeps up” with their peers.

-Generally, it can be a good idea not to focus too much on milestones, because each child develops at his own pace.
+Generally, it can be a good idea not to focus too much on milestones, because each child develops at their own pace.
 On the other hand, though, delays can cause problems later, whether they’re caused by developmental or medical factors, and early treatment can lead to better outcomes.
 If you’re worried about your child’s development or growth, talk to your pediatrician.
 They will be able to reassure you, or can look for a medical reason for a delay, and can give a referral to a specialist if that’s necessary.

 Types of delay